 Synology Default Applications

-Whether you are new to Synology DiskStation, or that you use one for several years, there are a few applications that you should know about.
-Apart from File Manager, I present you with a list of seven applications that you can run from your DiskStation Manager or DSM.
+There are a few applications that you should know.
+Maybe you are new to Synology DiskStation or have used one for several years.
+This post presents you with a list of seven applications you can run from your DiskStation Manager or DSM.

 - File Station

 the file manager of DSM; you can do all possible operations with files and folders, including permissions and sharing

 - Control Panel

 with Control Panel, you are like the captain on the bridge, controlling all kinds of aspects of your system

 gives you all the details about the disks, their health, and use